-To protect the Evian watershed in the long term, Terragr’Eau sees the creation of a biodigester to process manure and the establishment of a farmers’ cooperative to support sustainable family farming.
+To protect Evian watershed long term, Terragr'Eau project creates a biodigester to process manure locally and develops a cooperative of farmers to support the implementation of sustainable fertilizing practices.

 Farmers with better working conditions

 People drinking tap water from Evian, protected by the project